nicedone/PyByrobotPetrone/README.md

 ## Python Package

-This package is also directly used by python.
+This package can be also directly used in python.

 See [/scripts/petrone.py](/scripts/petrone.py)